dsvinkin/b_blocks/README.md

 0.064 0.128  10.000  1.000
 0.128 0.192  10.000  1.000

+## Output
 output.thi (containing Bayesian blocks) format:
 Ti Tf CountRate CountRateErr
 Ti and Tf - a block begin and end
-CountRate - count rate in the block
-CountRateErr - standerd deviation of the count rate in the block
-CountRateErr = sqrt(Rate/(Tf-Ti))
+CountRate - count rate in the block (for Poisson data) or averaged "x" (for Gaussian data) CountRateErr - standerd deviation of the count rate in the block, for Poisson data CountRateErr = sqrt(Rate/(Tf-Ti))

 output.thi example:
     2.416 14919.662  156.425    0.102